Because it includes essential information for you, please read this whole leaflet very carefully before beginning to use this medication. Thank you.

 Please keep this pamphlet.
 It is recommended that you reread it.

 Your doctor has specifically recommended that you take this medication.
 Would you be unable to share it with others?
-Even though their disease symptoms are identical to yours, they might still be harmful to them.
+Even though their disease symptoms are identical to yours, they might still harm them.

-If you have any adverse effects, you should see your physician, pharmacist, or nurse.
+You should see your physician, pharmacist, or nurse if you have any adverse effects.
 This includes any potential adverse effects not explicitly mentioned in this leaflet.
 See the discussion in section 4.